hitokiri-mata/katacoda-courses/kubernetes-containers/oci/finish.md

 With these steps you have learned:

-- &#x2714; The directories and files that make up container image binaries.
+- &#x2714; The directory and file ingredients of container image binaries.
 - &#x2714; How to create a runnable container without writing a Dockerfile.
 - &#x2714; How to install and use the _Dive_ tool to inspect container images.